 8. Understand the effect of cultural, physical, language, religious, education and economic backgrounds on patient's access to and communication with the primary health care team as outlined in the Alma Ata

-3. The capacity to interpret and integrate the history and physical examination findings to arrive at an appropriate diagnosis and differential diagnosis, and to identify the personal and social problems to which the illness may give rise in relation to psychiatry and the general practice/community health setting.
+11. Interpret and integrate the history and physical examination findings to arrive at an appropriate diagnosis and differential diagnosis, and to identify the personal and social problems to which the illness may give rise in relation to psychiatry and the general practice/community health setting

-1. the principles of ethics related to health care and shall demonstrate the capacity to apply those principles to the care of patients and the legal responsibilities, particularly with respect to patients with psychiatric illness.
+16. Understand the principles of ethics related to health care and shall demonstrate the capacity to apply those principles to the care of patients and the legal responsibilities, particularly with respect to patients with psychiatric illness

 Assessment, diagnosis and management of the psychiatric patient; acute and chronic